hiepyeuh/nevron/docs/index.md

 More about tools can be found in the [Tools](agent/tools.md) section.

-### LLM Integration
+### 5. LLM Integration

 Powers the agent's intelligence and natural language capabilities.

 - **Supported Providers**
     - OpenAI (primary)
       - gpt-4o for decision making
       - text-embedding-3-small for embeddings
     - Anthropic (alternative)

-- **Features**
-  - Context management
-  - Token optimization
-  - Response processing

 More about LLM integration can be found in the [LLM](agent/llm.md) section.